 The storied Act One Hollywood Writing Program is more dynamic than ever.
-Spend the summer learning to write feature films or Television or both.
+Spend the summer learning to write feature films and Television in-person and online.

 “Act One is all you need to succeed in Hollywood as a writer.
 Don’t waste your time in a four-year screenwriting program.
 You can do it better and faster with Act One.”

 We hear this a lot from alums about our writing program.